gsilvapt/zet/docs/zet/5/index.md

 There is a parallel industry for certifications in cyber security which might overwhelm those who are starting.
 If you wish to get started into pentesting, the [`eJPT` from eLearnSecurity](https://security.ine.com/certifications/ejpt-certification/) is a great, cheap starting point.
 Another flagship certification for getting you a job include [OSCP](https://www.offsec.com/courses/pen-200/) but despite being marketed as an entry-level certification, it might be adequate for new comers into IT for two reasons: pricing and knowledge.
 Build your foundation, you can take on this exam later.

+TCM Security has 2 certifications that can be a good deal for you: [PNPT](https://certifications.tcm-sec.com/pnpt/) and [PJPT](https://certifications.tcm-sec.com/pjpt/).
+The internet says knowledge-wise they are superior to eJPT and others, including the OSCP, but they aren't as established in the industry as they are newer.
+If you have the bugdet they might be an option for you.

 ## 3. Self-practitioner Route